sara-soomro/Project/README.md

 -
 ###  Infrastructure Management :
 Terraform is used to create a  bucket for file storage and a  data-set in  BigQuery warehouse .
-Step 1.
 Therefore, a google cloud project and a service account have to be created.
 Besides, the key of the service account has to be downloaded as json and needs to be linked in main.tf file along with project ID
 The service account should have the following roles: **BigQuery Admin, Dataproc Administrator, Editor, Storage Admin and Storage Object Admin**.
 Subsequently, the resources can be created with the terraform commands: